Cynthia71904/Prediction-of-Customer-Purchase-Based-on-XGBoost-Binary-Classification/README.md

 Before running the code, you'll need to install the following Python packages:

-xgboost
+'xgboost'

-scikit-learn
+'scikit-learn'

-matplotlib
+'matplotlib'

-seaborn
+'seaborn'

 You can install them with this command:

-pip install xgboost scikit-learn matplotlib seaborn
+'''pip install xgboost scikit-learn matplotlib seaborn'''

 # Features

-Data Generation: A synthetic dataset is created using sklearn.datasets.make_classification.
+Data Generation: A synthetic dataset is created using 'sklearn.datasets.make_classification'.

 Model Training: The dataset is split into training and testing sets.
 XGBoost is then used to train a binary classification model.